MrSloth-dev/42.Minishell/README.md

 sigemptyset
 sigaddset
 kill
-exit
-getcwd
-chdir
-stat
-lstat
-fstat
-unlink
-execve
-dup
-dup2
-pipe
-opendir
-readdir
-closedir
+exit - exit the program, need to free memory before getcwd chdir stat lstat fstat unlink - remove? execve - execute other binaries dup - duplicate the file descriptor dup2 - rewrite the file descritor for another, used in redirection pipe - create a channel of communication between file descritors. opendir readdir closedir